Jampel Lodoy: Biography

-He began studying Buddhism at the Gandan Puntsogling Monastery in Kyzyl in 1992, which coincided with the visit of the Dalai Lama to Tuva and other regions of Russia.
+He began studying Buddhism at the Gandan Puntsogling Monastery in Kyzyl in 1992, which coincided with the visit of the 14th Dalai Lama to Tuva and other regions of Russia.
 Jampel Lodoy then studied at Datsan Gunzechoinei, the main Buddhist temple in Saint Petersburg, from 1993 until 1996.
-He next enrolled at the Drepung Gomang Monastery in Uttara Kannada, Karnataka state, India, in 1996, where he studied Buddhist philosophy for nine years and received a doctoral degree in philosophical sciences.
+He next enrolled at the Drepung Gomang Monastery in Uttara Kannada, India, in 1996, where he studied Buddhist philosophy for nine years and received a doctoral degree in philosophical sciences.
 Jampel Lodoy returned to Tuva following the completion of his program in India.
 In addition to his Buddhist studies, Jampel Lodoy became the first modern-day Tuvan monk to obtain a secular high education degree.

 Jampel Lodoy was elected as the 5th Kamby Lama in 2005, succeeding Lobsan Tubden.
 He was enthroned on 30 April 2005.
 During his first five-year term as Kamby Lama from 2005 to 2010, Jampel Lodoy strengthened relationships with Buddhist leaders and the monastic sangha in Buryatia and Kalmykia.
 He also oversaw the construction and restoration of several large Buddhist temples and monasteries, in cooperation with Russian and Tuvan authorities.
 In 2009, Kamby Lama Jampel Lodoy and Shadzhin Lama Telo Tulku Rimpoche, the Supreme Lama of Kalmykia, jointly petitioned the Russian foreign ministry to allow the Dalai Lama to make another visit to the country.

 Jampel Lodoy initially stood for a second term as Kamby Lama in 2010, along with Bolat-ool Mergen and Suldum Bashky.
 However, Jampel Lodoy, the sitting Supreme Lama, withdrew from the election in favor of Suldum Bashky, who was one of the oldest lamas in Tuva at the time.
 Jampel Lodoy explained his decision to endorse Bashky, saying, "Suldum Bashky, definitely, is an extremely wise person, with a deep spiritual practice, who has all the necessary knowledge.
 It would be difficult to think of a more suitable candidate.
 For that reason, right at the beginning I made the decision to withdraw my candidacy in favor of this respected man."
 In turn, Suldum Bashky was elected Kamby Lama on 12 March 2010, with the support of Tuva's Buddhist clergy.

 During the 2010s, Jampel Lodoy became the abbot of Ustuu-Khuree in Chadan, one of the largest Buddhist monasteries and temples in Tuva.
 Ustuu-Khuree had originally opened in 1905, but was shuttered in 1930 and demolished in 1937 during the Great Purge in the Soviet Union and the Tuvan People's Republic.
 However, Ustuu-Khuree was reconstructed and reopened on 23 July 2012.
 He served as abbot of Ustuu-Khuree until late November 2019, when he was elected Kamby Lama.